dfinity/papi/README.md

 dfx canister call "$MATH_CANISTER_ID" is_prime '(1234567)'
 ```
 Finally, there are complex use cases where another user pays on behalf of the caller.
-In this case, the payer needs to set asside some funds for the caller ina subaccount and approve the payment.
+In this case, the payer needs to set aside some funds for the caller in a sub-account and approve the payment.
 The funds can be used only by that caller:
 ```
 # Payer:
 ## Add funds to a subaccount for the caller: